exmelendez/tech_connect-js/units/unit_1/exercises/1/u1ex1.md

 ## Objective

-Create a program that accepts a temperature degree in Celsius from a prompt and alerts the user the coverted result within an alert message.
+Create a program that accepts a temperature degree in Celsius from a prompt and alerts the user the converted result within an alert message.
 The alert message should say, _"The temperature is: (the converted degrees) F"_

 ### Solution/Features